-A primary goal of implementing course match is to make sure that every student enrolled in an economics program who is in their final year of studies can enrol in the number of 400 -level courses needed to satisfy their program’s requirement.
-In particular, these are students who — if they complete the Summer courses in which they are enrolled — will satisfy the following criteria: i) have accepted an invitation to an Economics program; ii) will have completed at least 14.0 credits by the end of the Summer; and iii) will not have satisfied their program's 400-level course requirement by the end of the Summer.
+A primary goal of implementing course match is to make sure that every student enrolled in an economics program who is in their final year of studies can enroll in the number of 400 -level courses needed to satisfy their program’s requirement.
+In particular, these are students who — if they complete the courses in which they are enrolled — will satisfy the following criteria: i) have accepted an invitation to an Economics program; ii) will have completed at least 14.0 credits by the end of the Summer; and iii) will not have satisfied their program's 400-level course requirement by the end of the Summer.

 Course Match will assign two courses to Specialists who, as of the end of Summer, will not have completed any 400-level courses.
 It will assign one course to Specialists who will have completed one 400-level course and to Majors who will have completed none by the end of the Summer.
 Those who are expected to have completed their program’s requirement for 400-level courses by the end of the Summer are not eligible to participate.

 The Course Match algorithm allocates scarce spaces in 400-level courses as optimally as possible.
 Students submit a ranked list of most-preferred courses, and the algorithm uses these preferences to figure out how to allocate space in these courses as optimally as possible.
 While Course Match does not guarantee you a spot in your most preferred course — for the most popular courses, luck plays a big role in determining who gets a slot — it gives you a better chance of gaining access to one of your top choices than the usual enrolment process.
-Participating also guarantees enrolment in the minimum number of 400-level courses you currently need to complete your program’s requirements for a June 2023 graduation.
+Participating also guarantees enrolment in the minimum number of 400-level courses you currently need to complete your program’s requirements for a June 2024 graduation.